It’s common for cockatiels to develop nostril issues.

 As mentioned, healthy cockatiels will have dry, clean feathers above the nostrils.
-There are no scabby secretions or foreign bodies within the nostrils, and you should be able to see the tiny nasal cavities clearly.
+There are no scabby secretions or foreign bodies within the nostrils, and you should be able to see the tiny nasal cavities.

 What Causes Cockatiel Nostril Problems?

-Environmental factors are largely to blame, so providing a healthy, nourishing living space for your cockatiel helps prevent the most serious nostril problems.
+Environmental factors are largely to blame, so providing a healthy, nourishing living space for your cockatiel will prevent the most serious nostril problems.
 The following are the most common causes:

 Bacterial or Fungal Infections

 Bacterial or fungal infections are two of the most common reasons for a cockatiel nose infection.
 There are several causes, such as:

 A lack of fresh air is also responsible, particularly when the A/C or heater’s on.
 When the filters get dirty, fungal spores and bacteria grow and get blown around, getting into a cockatiel’s nose, and these organisms cause secondary infections.